Akarsh0809/MIDTERM_AK/readme.md

     print("Division by zero error")
 ```

-This demonstrates the "Look Before You Leap" (LBYL) approach, where potential errors are anticipated and handled explicitly.
-On the other hand, the "Easier to Ask for Forgiveness than Permission" (EAFP) approach is used in various parts of the code, where actions are attempted first, and exceptions are caught and handled if they occur.
+This is an example of the "Look Before You Leap" (LBYL) methodology, in which any mistakes are recognized and addressed in advance.
+Conversely, the "Easier to Ask for Forgiveness than Permission" (EAFP) technique is employed in different sections of the code, prioritizing tasks and handling exceptions when they arise.

 **4. Working:**
-a. first set up the github repository and then link it to your wsl-2 IDE.
+a.
+Before linking the github repository to your WSL-2 IDE, set it up.

 ```php
 git remote add origin <paste your github repository ssh link>